juhaaa/forum/README.md

 - Messages can also be modified.
 - In addition to basic user capabilities, admin is able to delete messages users and topics.
 - Admins are also able to add discussion zone for different topics.
-- only visible for registered users.
+- Only visible for registered users.
 - Message timestamping.
 - Liking other users replies, not you own.
 - Deleting discussion zones
 - Search for topics and first messages
+- Csrf- tokens

 ### TODO:
+- error handling
 - Deleting users, or ability to post?